0

 Back to Top: Oral Cancer Screening | How is Oral Cancer Detected?

-Dental Caries Detection | What Do Cavities Look Like?
+Dental Caries Detection | What do Cavities Look Like?
 Posted on 30 Dec 21:30 , 0 comments

 Cavities, also known as dental caries, are areas of decay on teeth that can lead to serious dental issues if patients do not have them addressed.
 They often result from the demineralization of tooth enamel due to acids produced by bacteria in the mouth.
 Understanding what cavities look like and how they develop is crucial for maintaining good dental health.